Boeing EA-18G Growler: Design

-An EA-18G Growler of test and evaluation squadron VX-9, carrying external fuel tanks, jamming pods, and AGM-88 HARM and AIM-120 AMRAAM missiles.
+An EA-18G Growler of test and evaluation squadron VX-9 is carrying external fuel tanks, jamming pods, and AGM-88 HARM and AIM-120 AMRAAM missiles.

-The Growler's flight performance is similar to that of the F/A-18E/F. This attribute enables the Growler to perform escort jamming as well as the traditional standoff jamming mission (radar jamming and deception).
+The Growler's flight performance is similar to that of the F/A-18E/F. This attribute enables it to perform escort jamming, as well as the traditional standoff jamming mission (radar jamming and deception).
 Growlers are able to accompany F/A-18s during all phases of an attack mission.
-In order to give the Growler more stable flight for the electronic warfare mission, Boeing changed the leading edge fairings and wing fold hinge fairings, and added wing fences and aileron "tripper strips".
+To give the Growler more stable flight for the electronic-warfare mission, Boeing changed the leading-edge fairings and wing-fold hinge fairings, and added wing fences and aileron "tripper strips".

-The Growler has more than 90% in common with the standard Super Hornet, sharing airframe, Raytheon AN/APG-79 AESA radar and weapon systems such as the AN/AYK-22 stores management system.
-Most of the dedicated airborne electronic attack equipment is mounted on a plate in the space that used to house the internal 20 mm cannon and on the wingtips.
+The Growler has more than 90% in common with the standard Super Hornet, sharing airframe, Raytheon AN/APG-79 AESA radar, and weapon systems such as the AN/AYK-22 stores management system.
+Most of the dedicated airborne electronic-attack equipment is mounted on a plate in the space that once housed the internal 20 mm cannon and on the wingtips.
 Nine weapons stations remain free to provide for additional weapons or jamming pods.
-The added electronics include AN/ALQ-218 wideband receivers on the wingtips and ALQ-99 high and low-band tactical jamming pods.
-The ALQ-218 combined with the ALQ-99 form a full spectrum electronic warfare suite that is able to provide detection and jamming against all known surface-to-air threats.
+The added electronics include AN/ALQ-218 wideband receivers on the wingtips and ALQ-99 high- and low-band tactical jamming pods.
+The ALQ-218 combined with the ALQ-99 form a full-spectrum electronic-warfare suite that is able to provide detection and jamming against all known surface-to-air threats.
 However, the current pods may be inadequate against emerging threats.

-The EA-18G can be fitted with up to five ALQ-99 jamming pods and will typically add two AIM-120 AMRAAM or AGM-88 HARM missiles.
-The EA-18G will also use the INCANS Interference Cancellation system that will allow voice communication while jamming enemy communications, a capability not available on the EA-6B.
-In addition to the radar warning and jamming equipment, the Growler possesses a communications receiver and jamming system that will provide suppression and electronic attack against airborne communication threats.
+The EA-18G can be fitted with up to five ALQ-99 jamming pods and typically can add two AIM-120 AMRAAM or AGM-88 HARM missiles.
+The EA-18G also uses the INCANS interference cancellation system that allows voice communication while jamming enemy communications, a capability not available on the EA-6B.
+In addition to the radar warning and jamming equipment, the Growler possesses a communications receiver and jamming system that provides suppression and electronic attack against airborne communication threats.

-The poor reliability of the ALQ-99 jammer pod and frequent failures of the Built-In Test (BIT) have caused the crew to fly missions with undetected faults.
-The ALQ-99 has also interfered with the aircraft's AESA radar and has imposed a high workload on the two-man crew, along with reducing the Growler's top speed.
+The poor reliability of the ALQ-99 jammer pod and frequent failures of the built-in test have caused the crew to fly missions with undetected faults.
+The ALQ-99 has also interfered with the aircraft's active electronically scanned array (AESA) radar and has imposed a high workload on the two-man crew, along with reducing the Growler's top speed.